@synth_cinema: Review Roundup - Masks and monsters

 THE STRANGE COLOR OF YOUR BODY'S TEARS (2013)

 It's interesting to see a film which derives big cues from Dario Argento's work on Deep Red and Inferno, and the movie artwork has a great Art Nouveau look about it.
 Both these things piqued my interest when I came across this French language thriller.
-But the resulting film is far from the giallo greats of the 70s by a long way.
-The plot about a man looking for his wife inside a hotel full of secret passages and mystery guests would make a great story and they have some striking visuals in this setting... but whole thing is a jumbled mess that fails in the execution with a repetitive but impenetrable structure.
-There are some psychological horror moments, some black and white scenes that skip frames, some apparent dream sequences and murders.
+But the resulting film is far from the giallo greats of the 1970s by a long way.
+The plot about a man looking for his wife inside a hotel full of secret passages and mystery guests would make a great story and there are some striking visuals in this setting... but whole thing is a jumbled mess that fails in the execution with a repetitive but impenetrable structure.
+There are some psychological horror moments, some black and white scenes that skip frames, some apparent dream sequences, and of course some murders.
 But nothing works and it's just headache inducing at best.

 1/5